Guide

 Aircraft broadcast their position and flight data via ADS-B (1090 MHz).
 Ground receivers and global networks collect this data, and services aggregate it so you can see aircraft on maps and displays.
 Most commercial and many general aviation aircraft are equipped with ADS-B transponders.

 Apps are great for checking a specific flight or browsing a map on the go.
-A dedicated aviation desk display is always on, glanceable, and designed as a desk centerpiece.
-It doesn’t require opening an app, and often combines a clock with live flight data - ideal for pilots, plane spotters, and aviation enthusiasts.
+A dedicated aviation desk display is always on, glanceable, and designed as a desk centrepiece.
+It does not require opening an app, and often combines a clock with live flight data.

-No. AvClock is a one-time purchase.
+No. AvClock hardware devices are a one-time purchase.
 There are no subscriptions or recurring fees.
 You buy the device, set it up, and enjoy live aircraft tracking on your desk.
+The only AvClock product with a subscription is BYOC - the software plan for people who already own compatible hardware.